snsd0805/Testnet_faucet_web/README.md

 # Faucet Webpage

-A simple webpage for Goerli Testnet's faucet.
+A simple webpage for Sepolia Testnet's faucet.

 It's HW1 for 1112 NCNU CSIE "Principles and Practice of Blockchains"

-link to Metamask and create a transaction to the smart contract to get GoerliETH.
+link to Metamask and create a transaction to the smart contract to get SepoliaETH.

 ![](docs/Screenshot_20230226_025506.png)